Long Term Disability Frequently Asked Questions

 In most instances, you have 180 days from the date of the denial letter to appeal the insurance company’s decision.
 This isn’t a lot of time, so if you want help appealing the denial, you should contact an attorney soon after you receive your letter stating your long term disability benefits have been denied.

 At Fields Law Firm, our long term disability attorneys have helped thousands of injured and disabled clients throughout the United States.
 We can file an appeal after receiving your denial letter.
 We can answer your questions and walk you through the process.
-If you received a denial letter from your long term disability insurance company, call us at 1-888-343-5375 or fill out our free form and we’ll help you understand what to do next.
+If you received a denial letter from your long term disability insurance company, call us at 1-888-343-5375 or fill out our contact form and we’ll help you understand what to do next.

 What if a mental illness keeps me from working?